mprofitlich/gulp-json-css/readme.md

 *Issues should be reported on the [issue tracker](https://github.com/SimonHarte/gulp-json-scss/issues).*

-This JSON file can also be read by your Javascript.
-This will make it easier to keep your JS code used for layout and your CSS code in sync.
+Now you can share configurations between your CSS files and Javascript!

 Supports all JSON objects, including nested objects, arrays and keys which are not legal key names.
-Variable names that begin with a number will be prefixed and variable names containing illegal characters will have those characters removed.
+Variable names that begin with a number will be prefixed and such containing illegal characters will have those characters removed.

 Ignores (passes through) files with a extensions other than `.json`.